DOAGenesys/LAAC/README.md

 - No sensitive credentials in the client bundle (only `NEXT_PUBLIC_*` vars)
 - Geocoding API key is server-side only, not exposed to the frontend
-- Server-side OAuth token has minimal scopes (`authorization:division:edit users:search`)
+- Server-side OAuth token has minimal required scopes (`authorization:division:edit users:search authorization:role:edit`)
 - SAML signing certificates properly secured with private key server-side only
 - Geolocation data processed client-side only, coordinates sent to backend geocoding API
 - CORS protection via same-origin API routes